facebookresearch/nevergrad/docs/parametrization.rst

   This serves to parametrize functions taking multiple arguments, since you can then call the function with :code:`func(*param.args, **param.kwargs)`.

-Follow the link to the API reference for more details and options:
+Follow the link to the API reference for more details and initialization options:

 .. autosummary::
     nevergrad.p.Array